-Calculate TDS in Water
+TDS in water:

-What is TDS ?
+What is TDS

 Why is it important to measure the TDS in water?